 After mixing, you need to wait another 15 minutes for Aquamira to kill bacteria and viruses, including Giardia and Norovirus, or 30 minutes if your water is very cold because it takes the chemical reaction longer to occur.
 If Cryptosporidium is present or a concern, the treatment time is 4 hours.
-However, you can reduce the treatment time to 1 hour, if you double the number of Aquamira drops you add to the water you wish to treat.
 How do you know if Cryptosporidium is present in your area?
 Ask the agency that manages the area, like the local Park Service or Forest Service.
 Other knowledgeable local backpackers should also know, but it pays to ask around.

 Backup Water Purification